 The ceiling lights cast yellow pools of light, but did little to keep the space from feeling gloomy and deserted.
-Huge constructions of steel stood here and there in the vast hangar, silent and dark at this time of night.
+Huge constructions of steel loomed here and there in the vast hangar - silent and dark at this time of night.

 The stillness was interrupted by the opening of a door at the far end.
-The storm outside echoed off the walls until a figure stepped through and closed the door again.
-Agent Beckton shook off his umbrella, but otherwise ignored the water that dripped from his coat onto the floor.
+The storm outside echoed off the walls until a figure stepped through and closed the door again; Agent Beckton shook off his umbrella, but ignored the water that dripped from his coat onto the floor.

 To his left, a man approaching middle age came down the stairs.
-Tweed jacket and shirt suggested professor; cigarette and drafting pencil whispered draftsman; holster and wand declared (with some finality) magician.
+Tweed jacket suggested professor; cigarette and drafting pencil whispered draftsman; holster and wand declared (with some finality) magician.

 "Beckton.
 I thought I made my wishes clear to the Commandant last time we spoke."